Shaw1096/EnglishSGA4.5/README.md

 # English translation of SGA4½ via OpenAI API

-This repository contains an [English translation](https://github.com/Shaw2048/translation/blob/main/SGA4%C2%BD.pdf) of Deligne's [SGA4½](https://publications.ias.edu/node/378).
+This repository contains a literal [English translation](https://github.com/Shaw2048/translation/blob/main/SGA4%C2%BD.pdf) of Deligne's [SGA4½](https://publications.ias.edu/node/378).

 Based on Daniel Miller's [LaTeX rendition](https://github.com/NomiL/sga4.5/) of SGA4½, this is conducted via a Python program connecting to the [OpenAI API](https://platform.openai.com/).
 It directly translates LaTeX source codes while keeping almost all LaTeX commands unchanged.
 Although one still has to manually fix some bugs, the translation process costs less than 3 hours without much human intervention.